 – Delta Crucis is a blue-white subgiant (B2IV) situated 360 light years distant that shines with an apparent magnitude of 2.78.
 This Beta Cepheid completes the Southern Cross, and has a luminosity around 5,600 times that of our sun.

 Other stars of interest in Crux includes the blue-white dwarfs Zeta Crucis and Lambda Crucis; the orange giant stars Epsilon Crucis and Iota Crucis; and the red giant NGC 4349-127.

 While Crux dos not contain any Messier objects, its location along the rich part of the Milky Way means that it does have a number of notable deep-sky objects.

 – The Jewel Box (Kappa Crucis Cluster) – also known as NGC 4755 and Caldwell 94 – is one of the youngest open star cluster ever discovered with an estimated age of between 7 and 10 million years.
 The cluster is located is around 20 light years across, 6,440 light years distant, and shines with a visual magnitude of 4.2.
-It also contains around one hundred stars.
-Most of the Jewel Box’s brightest stars are young blue supergiants, although the cluster does contains some red supergiants, including near its center.
+It also contains around one hundred stars, most of the brightest of which are young blue supergiants, although the cluster does contains some red supergiants, including near its center.
 The three brightest stars in this open cluster are called the “traffic lights” on account of their different hues, with the dominant star, Kappa Crucis, a red supergiant of magnitude 5.98.

 Other notable deep sky objects of interest in Crux includes the open clusters NGC 4609, Harvard 5, NGC 4103 and NGC 4349.